Categories

 When I watch The Goofy Movie, I become Anton Ego from Ratatouille after he takes that first bite — a crotchety old man brought back to his childhood with some “peasant food.”

-If a scientist attempted to engineer a film that tickled more of my pleasure centers, they wouldn’t be too far off with A Goofy Movie.
+If a scientist attempted to engineer a film that was designed to make me blissful and nostalgic, they wouldn’t be too far off with A Goofy Movie.

-First, it’s a nostalgia overload: the first movie I remember seeing in theaters; a movie about parental tensions and crushes when I was first becoming aware of such things.
-The comic set pieces demolished me into uncontrollable cackling when I was seven, and some of them still do.
+First, it was a formative text for me: the first movie I remember seeing in theaters; a movie about parental tensions and crushes when I was first becoming aware of such things.
+The comic set pieces demolished me into uncontrollable cackling when I was seven, and several of them still do.

-It’s an animated musical and (sort of) a teen comedy, probably my top two “will watch and enjoy any film, regardless of quality” genres.
+It’s an animated musical and (sort of) a teen comedy, probably my top two “will watch and enjoy any film” genres.

-It’s stuck with me as I’ve gotten older, too.
-Goofy and Max both get excellent characterization, both flawed but relatable.
-The music, while not on the level of the soundtracks of the best Disney masterpieces of the era, is still excellent: Both the Broadway-style numbers and the pop tunes are well-written and amplify the movie’s themes.
-(I suppose I could have used one more tune in the film’s second half.)
+But it’s not just a “childhood favorite.”
+It’s a film that has genuinely stuck with me as I’ve gotten older, too.
+The heart of it is the terrifically drawn characters: Goofy and Max both are wonderfully written, both flawed but relatable.
+The music, while not quite as deep as the soundtracks of the best Disney masterpieces of the era, is still phenomenal: Both the Broadway-style book tunes and the diegetic pop tunes are well-written and amplify the movie’s themes.
+(The biggest issue is that it’s a bit sparse: I could have used a dark tune in the film’s second half as Goofy and Max’s relationship comes crashing down.)

 One anecdote I like to share is that this soundtrack is one of the only albums I’ve ever coveted.
 It almost makes me miss the pre-streaming days.
 I hunted thrift store collections and eBay for years to find an affordable copy, but it never dropped below $50, a fortune for a teenager without disposable income.
 Then iTunes $0.99 tracks came along (not to mention Napster) and all it took was a few dollars and a CD-R.

-The animation is fairly low-budget, and it shows on rewatches: look beyond whatever the frame’s central focus is and you’ll find lots of dead, still patches.
+The animation is fairly low-budget, and it shows on rewatches: look beyond whatever the frame’s central focus is and you’ll find lots of dead, still patches or repetitive character expressions.
 But the movie wrings the most out of its limited budget due to clever camera manipulation (great use of close-ups) and economical animation of key expressive features (e.g. faces).
+It’s not a masterpiece of the form, but it’s perfectly colorful and compelling-constructed given its resources.
+Director Kevin Lima thoughtfully composes its shots and offers a sunny color scheme, so the animation is more boon than burden.

 Is It Good?